When selecting which products to include within the same Instacart Goal, two main factors should be considered.

 If you are already advertising on Instacart, Perpetua recommends setting your Target ROAS and budgets consistent with performance over the past 30 days.

-For new products, we recommend setting initial Target ROAS low within all segments.
+If products are new to Instacart advertising, we recommend launching a Universal goal and setting initial Target ROAS low.
 This will allow Perpetua's engine to increase bids and scale spend sufficiently within your new campaigns.

 By setting initial ROAS too high, your bids may not be aggressive enough to win any auctions.